HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.20.2: Splash screen and home title scale to small displays._
+_Updated for v2.20.3: Canvas rescales on visual viewport changes to keep dust aligned on iPhone Safari._

 ## URS
 - **URS-001: Start menu and language choice**